ccr5/data-analysis-challenge-solution/README.md

 ## About The Project

-This repository contains the solution to a challenge passed during a job interview for the Business Intelligence vacancy in 2019.
-As it is a real case, all relevant company information and the like were removed.
+This repository contains the solution to a challenge passed during a job interview for the BI developer in 2019.
+As it's a real case, all relevant company information were removed.

 ### Built With